isomerpages/moe-cantonmentpri/_useful-links/Financial Assistance.md

 permalink: /useful-links/financial-assistance/
 description: ""
 ---
 Parents/guardians who wish to apply for any of the below programmes may obtain an application form from the General Office or download from the links.
-Please submit the completed application form, together with all compulsory and supporting documents indicated in the forms, to the General Office.
+Please submit the completed application form, together with all compulsory and supporting documents indicated in the forms to the General Office.

-If you have any enquiries or need assistance, please contact the General Office at 65119555.
+If you have any enquiries or need assistance, please contact the General Office at [65119555](https://wa.me/6565119555)

 <u><strong> MOE Financial Assistance Scheme (FAS) </strong></u><br>
 [Official Website](https://www.moe.gov.sg/financial-matters/financial-assistance) <br>